nargeshmrad/thesis-template/02. METHOD/research-question.md

 Why?
 Because the folklore is dying

 How?
 By Rewriting, and repainting them these visuals and texts based on the gender roles in new society, then creating new media or videogames with a story based on psychological problem

+# Method:

+User research: interviews, surveys, focus groups, usability testing, and observation.

+Literature review: This involves reviewing existing research and literature related to the design topic or problem.
+It can help designers gain a better understanding of relevant theories, concepts, and best practices.

+Data analysis: This involves analyzing data collected from user research, surveys, or other sources to gain insights and inform design decisions.

+Expert evaluation: This involves seeking feedback and insights from experts in the relevant field, such as designers, researchers, or industry professionals: Gmedesigners, visual artists, writers,...

+Contextual inquiry: This involves observing and interviewing users in their natural environment to gain insights into their needs and behaviors: Gamers, ...

+Collecting visuals and data on them